lemonmojo/mono_embedding_tool/README.md

 Arguments:

-* `--mono`: The path to the system's installation of Mono.framework (usually `/Library/Frameworks/Mono.framework`).
-* `--out`: The output path for the resulting embeddable Mono.framework (exluding the framework name, ie. `~/Output/`).
+* `--out`: Required: The output path for the resulting embeddable Mono.framework (exluding the framework name, ie. `~/Output/`).
+* `--mono`: Optional: The path to the system's installation of Mono.framework (usually `/Library/Frameworks/Mono.framework`).
-* `--blacklist`: A comma separated list of managed assemblies to exclude from the copy process.
+* `--blacklist`: Optional: A comma separated list of managed assemblies to exclude from the copy process.
 Partial matches are possible. ie. to exclude all assemblies that start with Mono. just use `Mono.`.
+* `--compress`: Optional: If specified, managed assemblies will be compressed and Objective-C support code for getting the uncompressed assembly data will be generated.